nextapps-de/flexsearch/README.md

 ### Benchmark

-The performance really depends on text size/length, so the benchmark was measured in "terms per second".
-To make the best pick you should evaluate scaling capabilities and also if replace/remove is needed.
+The benchmark was measured in "terms per second".

 <table>
     <tr>